awsdocs/amazon-kendra-developer-guide/doc_source/API_DocumentMetadataConfiguration.md

 # DocumentMetadataConfiguration<a name="API_DocumentMetadataConfiguration"></a>

-Specifies the properties of a custom index field\.
+Specifies the properties, such as relevance tuning and searchability, of an index field\.

 ## Contents<a name="API_DocumentMetadataConfiguration_Contents"></a>